-He's one of the most exciting attacking players in world football right now, but who exactly is Borussia Dortmund summer signing Julian Brandt?
+He's one of the most exciting attacking players in world football right now, but who exactly is Borussia Dortmund and Germany mega talent Julian Brandt?
 Allow bundesliga.com to enlighten you…

 1) Bundesliga prodigy